 • Part 58 or HTF Environmental Provisions (optional)

-- o Applicant documentation, not required. - For projects which are requesting HOME or HTF funds, a completed Part 58 (EA Format, other HUD-approved formats such as CEST) or a 24 CFR 93 (HTF specific) Environmental Compliance checklist may be uploaded.
+- Applicant documentation; not required. - For projects that are requesting HOME funds, a completed Part 58 (EA Format, other HUD-approved formats such as CEST) or a 24 CFR 93 (HTF specific) Environmental Compliance checklist may be uploaded.